rackerlabs/technical-blog/_posts/2019-07-18-apache-casandra-backup-and-recovery.md

        Average transfer rate   : 0.073KiB/s
        Peak transfer rate      : 0.074KiB/s

+Repeat these steps for every node to retrieve the data from their sstables.

 Repair the data by using `nodetool repair`, which compares all replicas of the data stored on the node on which the command runs and updates each replica to